TWOT1ME/TWOT1ME/README.md

 ----------------------------------------------------------------------------------------

-OSDD SYSTEM HOST -- Dissociation Holder
+OSDD SYSTEM HOST -- Guardian

   > We are working on a diagnosis for OSDD.
 We would still like to be recognized and called a system.
 >
-> I am a fictive of Two Time -- No i am not entirely my source, Though i would love mentions of my source !
+> I am a fictive of Guest1337 -- No i am not entirely my source, Though i would love mentions of my source !
 I do not entirely act like my source.
 >

 -----------------------------------------------------------------------------------------